 Can a case study be used to promote referrals?

 By communicating the positive results your business achieved, prospects may become interested in working with you.
 Well-written case studies fill the following business needs:

-- Offer a powerful statement about the effectiveness of your business
+- Offer a powerful statement about the effectiveness, quality and professionalism of your business

 - Serve as a testimonial

 - Build credibility